Bullying and harassment in the workplace

-- Compensation for anxiety and financial loss is recoverable without the claimant having to prove that they have suffered an identifiable personal injury
+- Compensation for anxiety and financial loss is recoverable without you having to prove that they have suffered an identifiable personal injury;

-- The claimant’s costs are recoverable if they succeed with a claim in the civil courts – in the Employment Tribunal costs are generally not recoverable from the losing side
+- Your costs are recoverable if you succeed with a claim in the civil courts – in the Employment Tribunal costs are generally not recoverable from the losing side

 Please note, however, that one of the risks of making a claim in the civil courts (unless it is in the small claims court) is that if you lose then you will generally be responsible for the costs of the other party.